rohanjha123/data-h195/textbook/content/.ipynb_checkpoints/intro-checkpoint.md

-# <a> A Quick Overview </a>
+# <a> Data Science for Economists </a>

-In the early 1990s, Stata gained popularity as a tool for making data analysis easier for the social sciences, especially economics.
-Several prominent economists were trained in Stata, and the software is still widely used today among academic economists.
-However, key data analysis tools have also been introduced in other modern programming languages.
-Using a modern programming language instead of Stata would help users have access to a broader range of tools for data analysis and computer processing, rather than being restricted to the smaller set of capabilities affored by Stata.
-Additionally, while Stata requires ~$425 USD to purchase for students in the US, using a modern programming language would be free, thus making economic tools more accessible.
-To support this cause, this book is intended to help users transition from Stata to Python in particular.
+Data analysis is a key part of modern economics; economic theories must be tested with data to be accepted.
+As such, it is critically important for economists to learn some data science.
+UC Berkeley's [*Economics 148: Data Science for Economists*](https://www.econ148.org/) helps economics student learn the skills they need.
+This online textbook is written by a teaching assistant for that course in an attempt to help make the transition to data science easier.
+However, this textbook is not restricted to just students of economics 148, and instead can be viewed by anyone.

-## A Note to the Reader
+## A note on Python vs Stata

-This textbook is written assuming the reader has been trained in the tools of econometrics with Stata and would like to make the transition to Python.
-The first chapter will give a quick overview of the differences between Python and Stata, the second chapter will delve further into conducting econometric analysis in Python, and subsequent chapters will introduce the readers to additional tools in Python which are crucial for data analysis.
-Please note that this book only teaches you how to utilise econometric techniques with Python, it does not teach you what those techniques are and when it is appropriate to use them.
-If you are interested in learning quantitive economics and econometrics with Python, please consider [Intermediate Quantitative Economics with Python](https://python.quantecon.org/intro.html), made by [QuantEcon](https://quantecon.org/).
+This book teaches data science concepts using [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/).
+However, until recently, [Stata](https://www.stata.com/) was the primary language used for economic research.
+When the book is fully complete, it shall include two chapters comparing Python and Stata.
+These chapters shall have two aims:
+- inform young economists on the differences between the languages and help them convert from one language to the other.
+- compare Python and Stata from a pedagogical perspective.

 ## Acknowledgements

 **Textbook Author and Developer:** Rohan Jha

-**Acknowledgements:** Eric Van Dusen, as well as several other economics and data science courses at UC Berkeley which helped inspire the content of this book
+**Acknowledgements:** Eric Van Dusen, as well as several other economics and data science courses/teachers at UC Berkeley and elsewhere which helped inspire the content of this book

 <!-- ## License